 A: Absolutely not.
 And anyway, that doesn’t really exist.
 We teach regional cookery, and wine which is how food and wine are made here.
 We go into the history, the culture, the local agricultural, why the wine is made the way it is, which problems are producers trying to work around, etc. Yes, you will take home lots of new skills recipes and ways of conceiving of food but everyone starts on the same level.
 This has never been an issue and our students overcome any willing feelings of inadequacy right away.
 Southern Italian food is about food as pleasure and as an expression of a place.
 And we’re all equal as we approach the table.

 Q: If Lecce is such a nice city, how come I’ve never heard of it?

 A: For all of Italy’s international fame, few foreigners really know that much about the nation, even those that tend to visit Italy every year.
 It seems strange, but it’s true.
 Take Tuscany, a region that everyone knows, but how many can list the regions that border it?
-How many of us could find the region of Molise on an unlabeled map.
+How many of us could find the region of Molise on an unlabelled map.
 Or have ever been to Abruzzo, an enormous and stunningly-beautiful, central Italian region, just a few hours from Siena?
-Or even, historically, which regions ate pasta?
+Or even know, historically, which regions ate pasta?
 Or how many indigenous languages are spoken inside of the borders?
 Italy has always been a virtually blank map in the minds of most foreigners, with just a few cities receiving the millions of visitors a year.
 Things are slowly starting to change.

 Q: What should we bring?